juliendargelos/rollup-plugin-emit-ejs/readme.md

 Default: `undefined`

 > Note that the trailing `.ejs` extension is automatically removed from template filenames.
 So this option is useful if you only want to use the `.ejs` extension in your template filenames, but need to replace it with another extension like `.html`.
 Otherwise, you can just stack the output extension directly in the filename (`index.html.ejs`) and skip this option.

-### layout

-Path to an ejs template to use as layout.
-Skip this option if you don't need layout.

-Default: `undefined`

 ### data